Guest post: Dispatches from the Tango Queens Congress

 teasing.jpg

-I’d said to Steph earlier that I was considering dropping the Tuesday milonga from my schedule.
+Earlier, I was considering dropping the Tuesday milonga from my schedule.

 I hasten to add that’s not because there’s anything remotely wrong with it.
 Rather that, just as I did with my classes, I was wondering whether it was time to take a saner approach to my milonga schedule.
 I currently do three milongas a week, and was contemplating reducing it to two …